 The Department of History, Politics and Philosophy engages in a various community, outreach, and enterprise work throughout the year.
 If you are interested in engaging with Department’s outreach work, or if you would like to find out how the Department could feed into your organisation, please contact us.

-The Manchester Centre for Regional History is the premier institute for the study of the social and cultural history of Greater Manchester and the northwest of England.
+The Manchester Centre for Public History and Heritage (dev) is the premier institute for the study of the social and cultural history of Greater Manchester and the northwest of England.
 The Centre is at the forefront of a variety of community history initiatives including: the history of Granada Television in the North West, a local history of motoring, and a Faculty-wide initiative to train Humanities students in oral history skills.

 The Friends of the Manchester Centre for Regional History is affiliated to the Centre and brings individuals and organisations keen to share and develop their knowledge of Greater Manchester’s history.